The French Season in Japan 2021-2022

 - The Rugby World Cup in Japan in 2019 and then in France in 2023

-- The Olympic and Paralympic Games in Japan in 2020 and then in France in 2024
+- The Olympic and Paralympic Games in Japan (postponed in 2021) and then in France in 2024

 It will endeavour to act as a link between these global events.

-The founding principles: From a shared heritage to a world to build together
+From a shared heritage to a world to build together ?

 - 1st steering committee: from 13 to 21 January 2020

 - 2nd steering committee: from 5 to 13 October 2020

 - 3rd steering committee: end of February 2021 (to be confirmed)